Durango Botanic Gardens a 2016 project will consist of a Literary Garden, a Zen Garden, a Children's Garden and a newly renovated amphitheater.

 Our docents give tours of these gardens on Saturday mornings during garden maintenance.

-In 2017 DBS planned and designed the Arboretum Garden and the Miniature Tree Arboretum.
-These gardens will have early development in the spring of 2018 with some tree planting on Arbor Day in the Spring of 2018.
+In 2017 DBS planned the Arboretum Garden and the Miniature Tree Arboretum.
+Lisa Bourey Designed the Arboretum Gardens.
+These gardens will have early development in the spring of 2018.
 The gardens are located next to the library on the trail.
 We have partnered with the Colorado Garden Foundation, the Library, the City of Durango, the Parks and Recreation Department(the Arbor Division) to expand upon the Tree City USA status that the city now holds.
 We will be planting trees and shrubs that will do well in the area, offer visual interest and some unusual species that will add interest to residential landscapes.Notices will be sent out as we solidy the event.
+Below are gardens to be developed in the future.

 Below please find some Arbor Foundation information

-We will soon post the Arboretum plans and other designs by Jane Gould
+We will soon post the Arboretum Plans by Lisa Bourey.
+The literary Garden and the Zen Garden were designed by Jane Gould